arizona-linguistics/colrc-v2/README.md

     Note that it may take a tiny bit after the command has completed in order for the environment to be fully up and running.
 To see if it is ready to go, check http://localhost:3000 and make sure you can see the website before proceeding!

 ### Subsequent Pulls
 As we progress in development, this repository will change.
 To get the most recent version of the repository, you will need to pull from the main branch.
-Take a look at the most recent commits to see whether there have been changes to [`colrc.sql`](./misc/sql/colrc.sql) (which is the file that defines the database, including table permissions and relations via Hasura).
+You will need to take a look at the most recent commits to see whether there have been changes to [`colrc.sql`](./misc/sql/colrc.sql) (which is the file that defines the database, including table permissions and relations via Hasura).
 Then:

 1. Make sure that the development environment is currently not running:

     `docker-compose down`

-2. If there have been changes to colrc.sql since your last pull, delete your db_data file:
+2. If there have been changes to [`colrc.sql`](./misc/sql/colrc.sql) since your last pull, delete the database's data folder:

     `sudo rm -rf misc/db_data`